 Best uses for Ethiopia company

 - Entrepreneurs keen to invest in leather and leather products will find Ethiopia and opportune destination to invest in.
-Ethiopia is home to some of the world’s best leather and a leading exporter of leather and leather products in the world.
+Ethiopia is home to some of the world’s best leather and a leading exporter of leather and leather products in Africa.
 Some of the globally renowned brands like Calvin Klein and Guess receive their supplies from local Ethiopian companies.